Impact Scorecard

 Outputs: enrollments, completions • Outcomes: placement, retention, wages • Qualitative: confidence & barrier narratives

-Unique IDs and linked waves connect pre/mid/post to outcomes.
-Intelligent Cell turns open text into themes and a 0–3 job-readiness rubric.
-Grid reveals which modules (mock interviews, mentorship) correlate with 90-day retention, guiding weekly course corrections.
+Unique IDs and linked waves connect pre-, mid-, and post-surveys to outcome data.
+Intelligent Cell turns open text into themes and a 0–3 job-readiness rubric, while the Intelligent Grid reveals which modules—like mentorship or mock interviews—most correlate with retention.
+The result: faster weekly feedback loops and measurable course corrections.

 Portfolio Scorecard — Primary + Secondary